 Hotel Bassi as a response to the growing tourism demand

-There is registered accommodation capacity in nine different companies in Pyhä (Pelkosenniemi municipality).
-The capacity has grown really modestly compared to the growth of tourism demand in the area.
+The registered accommodation capacity has grown really modestly compared to the growth of tourism demand in the area.
 Therefore, threre is a need for high-quality accommodation for all year round.
 Tenhunen informs that at the moment Hotel Bassi is looking for an operator and an investor.

 — Preliminary plans and feasilibility study for the project has been made.
 The gross building area is 20 000 square meters and investment would be 38-42 million euros.